Promise-Foundation/praevisio/docs/white-paper.md

 The promise is the foundation.
 Everything else builds on it.

-<a id="4-evidence"></a>
-4. Evidence and Credence: Quantifying Belief
+# 4. Evidence and Credence: Quantifying Belief
 Promises without verification are merely aspirations.
 The framework's second pillar is evidence: structured observations that update our belief about whether a promise will be kept.
-4.1 What Is Evidence?
+## 4.1.
+What Is Evidence?
 Evidence is any observation that, when combined with prior belief, changes our probability estimate for a claim.
 In Bayesian terms: